The Outcasts (1982 film): Description

 This 95-minute feature film was written and directed in 1982 by Robert Wynne-Simmons, starring Mary Ryan as Maura and Mick Lally as Scarf Michael.
 Camerawork is by Seamus Corcoran and music by Steve Cooney.
 Because it was the first major movie to be funded in Ireland for half a century, it was given credit for initiating the revival of the Cinema of Ireland.
 This project by the film company Tolmayax was nearly prematurely ended in December 1981 when the film location became inaccessible due to snow 14 feet deep.
 Filming started again in February 1982, funded by the Arts Council of Ireland and the Irish Film Board.
 It was bought by Channel Four Television Corporation for its Film on Four series and first transmitted in 1984.
 It was the only feature film produced by Tolmayax.
 The film has not been released on DVD, however it was released on VHS in 1983.
 A restored print was released on Blu-ray by the BFI in 2024.
 This dreamlike film does not precisely fit any genre, except perhaps fantasy.

 Plot

-The plot is based on Irish mythology and history and is set before the Great Famine of 1845 to 1852.
+The plot is based on Irish mythology and history and is set in Ireland in the first half of the 19th century, before the Great Famine which began in 1845.
 Influences include The Book of Thel by William Blake, and poetry by W. B. Yeats.
-Maura is an apparently backward girl who is awakened by an outcast fairy, fiddler and shaman known as Scarf Michael.
+Maura is an apparently backward girl who is awakened by an outcast fairy, fiddler and shaman known as 'Scarf Michael'.
 He becomes her lover and teacher.